rotanen/lemma-info/syntax-explanation.md

 ### The `=!` Operator

-Within a computation, the definition operator `=!` works similar to Haskell's `<-` in monadic do-notation.
+The `=!` operator is the "run this and get a value before continuing" operator.
+It is similar to the `<-` operator in Haskell's monadic do notation.
-It indicates that the right-hand side is a computation with side effects, and the left-hand side gets the resulting value of that computation *after* its effects have run:
+It indicates that the right-hand side is a computation with side effects, and the left-hand side is a term that gets the resulting value of that computation *after* its effects have run.
+And nothing in the block that appears after a `=!` statement can be run until the `=!` statement is run, because it might depend on the value or the side effects of the computation.

 ```Lemma
 @ (s -> s) -> [State s] ()